 Applications for future cadet classes are being accepted by the State Police Commission.
-The Commission is hopeful that testing will resume by December 2013 or January 2014.
+Testing will resume February 17, 2014.
 Please contact the State Police Commission if you have other questions and check their website regularly for the most current information.

 Becoming a Louisiana State Trooper

 The decision to become a Louisiana State Trooper is the decision to embark on a career, a new and exciting way of life

 of dedicated service to the citizens of this state, where no two days are exactly alike.
 As a member of this elite department,

 you will have unique opportunities to make a difference in the lives of others on a daily basis.
 You will be continuously

 called upon to uphold the rich traditions of the officers of this Department who have preceded you in vigilantly protecting

 the citizens of Louisiana.